Title IX Frequently Asked Questions for Students

 If my case meets the threshold, who will investigate my conduct case?

 The college has a duty and will investigate the case from an educational perspective.
-The college will engage outside investigators and Campus Safety, as needed.
-A Title IX investigation is not a police investigation, although, if there is a separate police investigation, the police will follow their process.
+The college will typically engage outside investigators.
+A Title IX investigation is not a criminal investigation, although, if there is a separate criminal investigation, the police will follow their process.

 If my case meets the threshold, who will adjudicate my conduct case?